Please note that Tapas no longer supports Internet Explorer.

 Sunlight pierced through the haze of pipe smoke, and once again, the familiar clamor of boots filled the officers' tent.

 Erith instinctively stood, mirroring the officers around him.
-He turned toward the entrance, squinting slightly against the glare as the figures of the Captain and the Warden approached.
+He turned toward the entrance, squinting against the glare as the figures of the Captain and the Warden approached.

 Erith remained standing alongside Maeric and Rin, their posture stiff as the Captain and the Warden made their way to the table.